espritoxyz/tsa/docs/modes/custom-checkers/inter-contract-communication-checker.md

 1. Disable error detection using `tsa_forbid_failures` to make some assumptions about input.
 2. Ensure the initial message is not bounced.
 3. Ensure that the operation is `transfer` by loading the op-code and making an assumption with `tsa_assert`.
-4. Load the value of the transfer and make an assumption that it is equal to 100.
+4. Load the value of the transfer and make an assumption that it has reasonable limits.
 5. Ensure we have a target address in the message body.
 6. Get the initial balances of the two accounts using `tsa_call_1_0` and fetch them.
 7. Ensure we have correct balances and cannot get overflows.